-In 2001, North Carolina defined the early voting period to begin on the third Thursday before an election and end on the Saturday before an election.
+In 2001, North Carolina defined the early voting period as beginning on the third Thursday before an election and ending on the Saturday before an election.
 Accordingly, for this year’s election, early voting starts on Thursday, October 15, 2020, and ends on Saturday, October 31, 2020.
-Any person who is not already registered at their current address can go to any early voting one-stop location and “same-day” register and cast your ballot for the election.
+Anyone who is not already registered at their current address can go to any early voting one-stop location and “same-day” register and cast your ballot for the election.

 So, what’s my point in providing all of the above background?
 While I love to vote on election day, COVID-19 has thrown me a curveball.
-I wanted to explore what would be involved in requesting a “no excuse” ballot in North Carolina and I wondered if I would still have the same level of excitement about casting my vote using this different method.
+I wanted to explore what would be involved in requesting a “no excuse” ballot in North Carolina, and I wondered if I would still have the same excitement about casting my vote using this different method.